Trivaris/AdbAutoPlayer/docs/src/games/afk-journey.md

 > **Note**: Use the Edit Game Config button in the GUI to change the config!

 Configuration can be found under `plugins/AFKJourney/config.toml`.
-Configuration is only loaded once when the App starts you need to restart it to apply changes.
+Configuration is only loaded once when the App starts or the config is updated via the GUI if you change it directly you need to restart it to apply changes.

 ### [general]

-- **excluded_heroes**:
-  - Formations using any Hero listed here will be skipped.
+- **excluded_heroes**: Formations using any Hero selected will be skipped.
-  - Be cautious when directly modifying this list, as adding any hero without proper formatting may crash the app.

 - **assist_limit**: After how many Synergy or CC assists to stop.
 ---

 ### [afk_stages]
-> **Note**: If a setting does not exist for a mode it will always use the afk_stages config as default!
+> **Note**: Auto Battle also uses afk_stages config.

 - **attempts**: Specifies how many times to attempt each formation.